Mexican tea culture

 Mexican tea culture is known for its traditional herbal teas which are reputed to have medicinal properties.
-In recent decades, imported tea beverages have also become popular in Mexico.
-Mexican tea recipes have grown in popularity beyond Mexico as well.

 History

 Mexico has numerous indigenous herbs that native cultures used to make infusions for centuries before Spanish colonization.
 Teas from Europe and Asia were not introduced to Mexican agriculture, however, and have yet to reach the level of popularity that they have in many other countries.
 The climate of Mexico is diverse, ranging from deserts to mountain plateaus and tropical rainforests in the southeast.
 The southeastern region may be suitable for cultivating imported teas.

 A small number of prominent establishments in Mexico City have formal tea rooms, where British-style tea is served, including the Hotel Marquis Reforma and the Presidente Inter-Continental Mexico City hotel.

 Herbal teas

 Herbal teas are common in Mexico.
 Many herb varieties, both indigenous and imported, are sold at Mexican markets.
 Traditional medicinal infusions are common in some Mexican immigrant communities in the United States.

 Poleo is a tea made from the Hedeoma drummondii plant.
 Aside from being used to make a beverage in Mexico, this plant has also been used as a culinary spice by native cultures north of Mexico.
 Poleo has been found to be rich in antioxidants.

 Hierba buena (Good herb) is a name given to a variety of mint teas sold loose in many markets.
 This is similar to yerba mate, used throughout many Latin American countries as mate, and widely regarded to have health benefits.
 Mild stomach upset is often remedied with a drink made from lemongrass, or Limón.

-Traditional Mexican teas should be consumed with great caution, as incorrect doses of some can be toxic.

 Damiana tea made from damiana leaves is typically drunk in Mexico and Brazil for impotency.
 Damiana was used by the Aztecs centuries ago.